 - Reduce the heat to a simmer.
 Whisk potato starch mixture into the pan, continue to whisk for about 30 seconds to 1 minute until thickened.

 - Add salt and pepper to taste.
 If you have any lumps pour the gravy through a fine mesh strainer and into your gravy pitcher.kosher salt, ground black pepper

 - Cornstarch can be substituted for potato starch.
 Leave the pan over low heat when whisking in the cornstarch.
 It may take up to 5 minutes of whisking and cooking on low for the gravy to completely thicken.

-- When just using turkey stock, add a splash of lemon juice or apple cider vinegar to brighten up the flavor.
+- When just using turkey stock and no pan juices, add a splash of lemon juice or apple cider vinegar to brighten up the flavor.